 - Student Health Services: You can’t learn if you’re not feeling well.
 Students who wish to meet with a provider via telehealth must call the office at 478-445-5288 and speak with office staff.

-- Counseling Center: It is important for you to be well so that you can keep on learning during the campus closure.
-To support students, the Counseling Services staff are meeting with students via telephone and video conferencing only.
+- Counseling Center: To support students, the Counseling Services staff are meeting with students via telephone and video conferencing only.
 Students who wish to meet with a counselor via telemental health services must complete and return the "Information, Authorization and Consent to Telemental Health Services" form available here.
 If you would like to schedule an appointment with your counselor you may email them directly or call 478-445-5331.